ansonphong/ArchaicRevival-VillageProject/README.md

 Building a city is a long term project that requires the participation of many mutually shared interests and ability to thrive in the given location.
 Cities vary a lot in their technology and lifetyle.

+---
+---

 ### NOTES:

-1. Surival - How to build a fire.
+Surival - How to build a fire.
 And not one to damage the earth.
 We count ourselves post

-From address,

 Drawing from all cultures, all wisdom,

-Four Requisites.
-- Notice computer hardware and smartphones is not one of the requisites.
-People did just fine without them for millenia.

-2. Community
+- Community
   - Villiage structure - 100-144
   - Diversity vs. Interest Groups
 - Symbols for Social Signalling
-- Federation
+- Federation Protocols of Mutual Agreement
+  - The universal law shows how tribes band to support one another in The Law of non interference

 - Ritual
   - Offerings
   - Gatherings
   - Mating across villiages
     - Some villiages may choose to adopt cross pollination rituals
-    - No guidlines are to be put forth by the federation
+  - No guidlines are to be put forth by the federations such that would violate the soverignty of individual freedoms within their field of non-interference pattern

 #### Preindustrial Japan
-- Temples - Homes - Villages - Towns - Cities - Castles
+- Temples - Bridges - Homes - Lifestyle - Villages - Towns - Cities - Castles - Art

 #### The Fifth World